 - QS EECA University Rankings

-QS World University Rankings: EECA Emerging Europe and Central Asia (EECA) is one of regional university rankings of the Quacquarelli Symonds (QS), a leading global higher education and career development network.
+QS World University Rankings: EECA Emerging Europe and Central Asia (EECA) are the regional university rankings of Quacquarelli Symonds (QS), a leading global higher education and career development network.
 The QS EECA regional rankings feature the top 450 universities in the region, representing a total of 29 countries.
-In total, there are more than 3,300 higher education institutions in emerging Europe and Central Asia, from Estonia to Cyprus, from Slovenia to Kazakhstan.
+In total, there are more than 3,300 higher education institutions in emerging Europe and Central Asia, covering a geographical area from Estonia to Cyprus, from Slovenia to Kazakhstan.
 RSU has been included in the regional QS EECA ranking since 2015.

 - SCImago Institutions Rankings